Andrew Bynum: 2011–12 season

+Trade to Philadelphia 76ers (2012–2013) and injuries

-On June 4, 2012, the Lakers exercised their $16.1-million team option on Bynum's contract for the 2012–13 season.
+On June 4, 2012, the Lakers exercised their $16.1 million team option on Bynum's contract for the 2012–13 season.
 On August 10, he was traded to the Philadelphia 76ers in a four-team deal that also sent Dwight Howard from the Magic to the Lakers and Andre Iguodala from the 76ers to the Denver Nuggets.
 The Magic decided against receiving Bynum due to concerns over his knees and his upcoming free agent status.

 About a week before training camp, Bynum underwent Orthokine treatments on both of his knees to stimulate healing for his arthritis.
 As a precaution at the start of camp, the 76ers decided to hold Bynum out from basketball activities for three weeks after he experienced discomfort in his knees.
 He was also diagnosed with a bone bruise to his right knee that was unrelated to the treatments he received.
 He did not practice or play with the team prior to the season, and suffered another setback after injuring his left knee while bowling.
 In November, Sixers general manager Tony DiLeo said Bynum's knees had worsened since the trade, and Bynum was declared out indefinitely.
 Since training camp, Bynum had been firm that he would make his debut for Philadelphia, and had targeted the All-Star break for his return.
 After still not playing through the end of February, it was reported that Bynum's knees had begun to degenerate.

 On March 1, with swelling in his right knee, he conceded he might not play by the end of the season, although he said his left knee was fine.
 On March 19, Bynum had season-ending arthroscopic surgery on both knees, ending his 76ers tenure without appearing in a game for the franchise.